The Women's Building (San Francisco): History of The Women's Building

-History
+Background of Women's Center

-The San Francisco Women's Center began in 1973.
-By 1974, it hired its first full-time employee and had moved into a small storefront office.
-In 1976, its difficulty in locating a venue for the national conference on Violence Against Women it was organizing with other women's groups led it to search for a permanent space.
-Through 1978 and 1979, it raised funds to put down an initial $10,000 deposit, and then a $115,000 first payment towards the $535,000 purchase price of the building at 3543 18th Street.
+The San Francisco Women's Center was organized in 1973.
+By 1974, the group hired its first full-time employee and had moved into a small storefront office.
+In 1976, difficulty in locating a venue for the national conference on Violence Against Women, which it was organizing with other women's groups, led the Center to search for a permanent space.
+Through 1978 and 1979, it raised funds to put down an initial $10,000 deposit, and then a $115,000 first payment toward the $535,000 purchase price of the building at 3543 18th Street.

-"Becoming Visible: The First Black Lesbian Conference" was held at the Women's Building, from October 17 to 19, 1980.
+"Becoming Visible: The First Black Lesbian Conference" was held at The Women's Building, from October 17 to 19, 1980.
 It has been credited as the first conference for African-American lesbian women.

-Tracy Gary, one of the organizers of the Violence Against Women conference, and co-founder of the Women's Building, along with co-founder Marya Grambs and Women's Building staff member Carmen Vázquez, were interviewed in 1982 by Julia Randall for KPFA for the building's 3rd birthday.
-The women discuss the difficulties of the early years and how the building was being used in 1982.
-Roma Guy and her partner Diane were also two of the Women's Building's co-founders.
+Tracy Gary, one of the organizers of the Violence Against Women conference, and co-founder of The Women's Building, along with co-founder Marya Grambs and Women's Building staff member Carmen Vázquez, were interviewed in 1982 by Julia Randall for KPFA in recognition of the center's 3rd year of operations.
+The women discussed the difficulties of the early years and how the building was being used in 1982.
+Roma Guy and her partner Diane Jones were also among The Women's Building's co-founders.

-In the first year of operation, the Women's Building was targeted by two attacks: an arson fire that caused $50,000 worth of damage, and a pipe bomb set off on the front steps of the building.
+In the first year of operation, The Women's Building was subject to two attacks: an arson fire that caused $50,000 worth of damage, and a pipe bomb set off on the front steps of the building.

-In 1997, the Women's Building began to undergo a $5 million renovation prompted by mandatory seismic retrofitting.
-In the course of that effort, it evicted the Dovre Club, an Irish bar that had been in the corner of the building on 18th and Lapidge Streets since 1979.
-The original owner of that bar had an oral agreement with the Women's Center that the bar could stay in place during his lifetime; after his death in 1997, the bar made an effort to stay in place but ultimately relocated.
+In 1997, The Women's Building began to undergo a $5 million renovation prompted by mandatory seismic retrofitting to meet city standards.
+In the course of that effort, it evicted the Dovre Club, an Irish bar that had been in the corner of the building on 18th and Lapidge streets since 1979.
+The original owner of that bar had an oral agreement with the Women's Center that the bar could stay in place during his lifetime; after his death in 1997, the bar made an effort to remain but ultimately relocated.

-In 2018, the building received a $160,000 grant to retrofit its windows, by winning a vote in a preservation funding contest for historical buildings.
+In 2018, the Center received a $160,000 grant to retrofit the building's windows, after winning preservation funding in a contest for historical buildings.